De Iniusta Vexacione Willelmi Episcopi Primi: Contents and authenticity

 De Iniusta is actually a composite work.
 The account of the trial itself, often termed the Libellus, is the central part of the work, and is probably the original account.
 To the Libellus was added an introduction which summarises St-Calais' career prior to the trial.
 A conclusion that relates the bishop's life after the trial is appended to the end of the work.
 The introduction and conclusion are often referred to as the Vita, or Life.

 The historian H. S. Offler in 1951 felt that the Libellus was not a contemporary account of the trial, and instead dated from the second quarter of the 12th century and was produced at Durham.
 More recent scholars, including W. M. Aird, Frank Barlow, and Emma Mason have concluded that the work is indeed a contemporary record of the trial.
 Barlow bases his belief in the authenticity on the level of detail and the fact that the account lacks all knowledge of events outside the court, and explains that Offler's concerns can be explained by the late date for all the manuscripts, which allowed scribal errors to creep in.
+Offler reaffirmed his position in 1990, arguing that "all the puzzles" in the text could not "be explained away by a defective tradition" and at least some "are the consequences of error by an author who, however skilled, was at work well after 1088."

 One of the reasons the account's authenticity has been questioned is the fact that it claims St-Calais was knowledgeable in canon law.
 Offler doubted that canon law had penetrated to England to any great degree in 1088.
 The historian Mark Philpott, however, argues that St-Calais was knowledgeable in canon law, since he owned a copy of one of the bases of canon law, the False Decretals.
 The bishop's manuscript of the Decretals still survives.

 Historians agree that the introduction and conclusion were added by a different author than that of the Libellus.
 Who that was, however, is open to debate.
 The historian C. W. David felt that it was based on the work of the chronicler Symeon of Durham, which thus made a credible date for the creation sometime between 1109 and 1129.
 (Note: The earliest possible date of 1109 is from the fact that the tract refers to Anselm, the Archbishop of Canterbury, as of "sainted memory".
 Anselm died in 1109.
 The end date is supplied by David's belief that the introduction and conclusion were used by Symeon of Durham's Historia Regum, which was written in 1129.)
 David also felt that the Vita was used by a later work of Symeon's, the Historia Regum.
 Offler, however, felt that although Symeon knew of the Libellus, there was no evidence that he used the Vita, which would leave the author of the Vita unclear.